 That’s REALLY encouraging!

-Dr. Bianco, further to his credit, has noted that combination therapy with T4 and T3 doesn’t entirely solve the problem for folks with low thyroid function (as you may know, slow-release T3 is the best way to go).
+Dr. Bianco, further to his credit, has noted that combination T3 and T4 therapy doesn’t entirely solve the problem for folks with low thyroid function (as you may know, slow-release T3 is the best way to go, if the problem is intracellular hypothyroidism: if your problem is true hypothyroidism, due to Hashimoto’s disease or some other cause, T4 is obviously best).

-However it seems that the medical establishment is not yet ready to embrace the idea of treating Hypothyroidism with slow-release T3.
+However it seems that the medical establishment is not yet ready to embrace the idea of investigating thyroid function with TSH, free T4, free T3 and reverse T3 (+ T3/rT3 ratio) treating Intracellular Hypothyroidism with slow-release T3.

 If you would like to read about Dr. Bianco’s article, please see “Debate Continues on Combination Therapy for Hypothyroidism“, by Miriam E. Tucker, dated May 20, 2022